-If he had it to do over again, Moskalyk doesn't think he would do anything differently.
-He did well working for the flag.
+If he had it to do over again, Moskalyk doesn’t think he would do anything differently.
+He did well working for the flag when he entered the business.
 He thinks it made sense to go independent when the economic slowdown hit.

 As an independent with a trailer instead of tool truck, he has become more profitable.
 With fewer problem payers to deal with, he is also more relaxed, which keeps him in good spirits while visiting his 20 shops per day, six days a week.

 The biggest mistake he sees other distributors make is not keeping current on their payments.
 “They think that money belongs to them and it really belongs to the business,” he says.

 He encourages people interested in the business to first spend time riding on a truck and ask the distributor as many questions as possible.
 “It’s definitely not as easy as it looks,” he says.
 “It’s a fun job, but you’ve got to be hard on people, too.”